Private Limited vs. LLP vs. OPC – Which to Setup

 Starting a business is an exciting journey, but one of the first critical decisions every entrepreneur faces is choosing the right business structure.
 This choice isn’t merely administrative; it lays the foundation for how the business will operate, grow, and be perceived.
 The corporate structure being selected can impact the business and founders’ liability, taxation, compliance requirements, and even the ability to raise funds.

-In India, the three most popular business structures are Private Limited Companies (PLC), Limited Liability Partnerships (LLP), and One Person Companies (OPC).
+In India, the three most popular business structures are Private Limited Companies (Pvt.
+Ltd.), Limited Liability Partnerships (LLP), and One Person Companies (OPC).
 Each has its unique advantages and limitations, catering to different types of entrepreneurs and business goals.

-• A PLC offers a separate legal entity capable of scaling, credibility with investors, and with limited liability for shareholders.
+• A Private Limited Company offers a separate legal entity capable of scaling, credibility with investors, and with limited liability for shareholders.

 • An LLP combines the flexibility of a partnership with the benefits of limited liability for the partners.